-1. What are: Peridotite Olivine Pyroxene Serpentine 2.
+1. What are: Peridotite Olivine Pyroxene Serpentinite Serpendinte 2.
 What is the relationship between these substances, and movements of tectonic plates?
-3. What is the relationship between these substances and mud volcanoes found on the Mariana Forearc?
+3. What is the relationship between these substances and serpentinite mud volcanoes found on the Mariana forearc?
 4. Patty Fryer states that fluid seeps at mud volcanoes have extreme chemical compositions.
 In what way are the chemical compositions of these seeps extreme?
-5. Ohara et al. (2011) report the discovery of a serpentinite-hosted ecosystem in the Southern Mariana Forearc.
-How does serpentine, a mineral, "host" an ecosystem?
-6. The Mariana Forearc is part of the "Submarine Ring of Fire," so-named because of the large number of magma volcanoes associated with convergent plate junctions
+5. Ohara et al. (2011) report the discovery of a serpentinite-hosted ecosystem in the Southern Mariana forearc.
+How does serpentinite, a mineral, "host" an ecosystem?
+6. The Mariana forearc is part of the "Submarine Ring of Fire," so-named because of the large number of magma volcanoes associated with convergent plate junctions around the Pacific Plate.

-6. The Mariana Forearc is part of the "Submarine Ring of Fire," so-named because of the large number of magma volcanoes associated with convergent plate junctions around the Pacific Plate.
 These volcanoes are distinctly different from mud volcanoes, yet both are associated with tectonic plate movements.
 Develop a model that illustrates how tectonic processes form these volcanic features, and how both constructive and destructive forces are involved.
 This model may be a physical replica, diagram, drawing, dramatization, or other form approved by your teacher.